krakend/krakend-documentation/v2.8/telemetry/extended-metrics.md

 For **InfluxDB v1.x** (older) the process is straightforward and requires you nothing else than start an Influx instance with the desired configuration.

 ### Influx v2
-If you use Docker, you can start InfluxDB as part of a docker-compose file.
+If you use Docker, you can start InfluxDB as part of a docker compose file.
 You need to specify in the configuration above the same data you used to run InfluxDB.
 For instance, the following `docker-compose.yml` sets the credentials you need to reflect in the KrakenD configuration.

 ```yaml
 version: "3"